-Communications chips maker Qorvo (NASDAQ: QRVO) reported results in line with analyst expectations in Q1 FY2023 quarter, with revenue down 6.75% year on year to $1.03 billion.
-The company expects that next quarter's revenue would be around $1.13 billion, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-Qorvo made a GAAP profit of $68.8 million, down on its profit of $285.6 million, in the same quarter last year.
+Communications chips maker Qorvo (NASDAQ: QRVO) reported Q2 FY2023 results topping analyst expectations, with revenue down 7.74% year on year to $1.15 billion.
+However, guidance for the next quarter was less impressive, coming in at $725 million at the midpoint, being 25.5% below analyst estimates.
+Qorvo made a GAAP profit of $188.6 million, down on its profit of $319.1 million, in the same quarter last year.

 Formed by the merger of TriQuint and RF Micro Devices, Qorvo (NASDAQ: QRVO) is a designer and manufacturer of RF chips used in almost all smartphones globally, along with a variety of chips used in networking equipment and infrastructure.Qorvo’s peers and competitors include Broadcom (NASDAQ:AVGO), Cirrus Logic (NASDAQ:CRUS), MACOM Technology (NASDAQ:MTSI), Qorvo (NASDAQ:QRVO), Qualcomm (NASDAQ:QCOM), Skyworks (NASDAQ:SWKS) and Texas Instruments (NASDAQ:TXN).

 Processors and Graphics Chips

 Chips need to keep getting smaller in order to advance on Moore’s law, and that is proving increasingly more complicated and expensive to achieve with time.
 That has caused most digital chip makers to become “fabless” designers, rather than manufacturers, instead relying on contracted foundries like TSMC to manufacture their designs.
 This has benefitted the digital chip makers’ free cash flow margins, as exiting the manufacturing business has removed large cash expenses from their business models.